mcgooz/SousChef/README.md

 Lists all the Python packages that should be installed for the web app to run.

 ### How to Run
-Please note that the API used in this project requires an API key that is linked to a Spoonacular account.
+Note that the API used in this project requires an API key that is linked to a Spoonacular account.
 There is a free option that can be found here: https://spoonacular.com/food-api

 Your environment should have the necessary libraries installed, as listed in requirements.txt.